 No. The controls have been carefully chosen to fairly represent the level you are being evaluated for.
-They will be trained in how to conduct the PE session and, depending on their availability, they will be randomly selected to participate in your session.
+They are trained in how to conduct the PE session and, depending on their availability, they will be randomly selected to participate in your session.

 I’m a female and am concerned that I will be paired with 3 male controls.

 I sometimes don’t play well with certain partners.
-I’m concerned that this may happen to me during the PE.
+I’m concerned that this may happen to me during my evaluation.

 If I do really well during my Promotion Evaluation am I able to increase my rating more than ½ point?